 Do you already have existing cover?
 Before purchasing domestic travel insurance, check to see if you already have cover through other sources, such as your credit card or private health insurance, making sure the cover is adequate for your trip.

 How much is the trip costing?
-Consider the cost of your trip and how much you are willing to lose if you have to cancel or interrupt your trip due to unforeseen events.
+Consider the cost of your trip and how much you are willing to lose if you have to cancel your trip due to unforeseen events.
 If you have invested a significant amount of money in your trip, domestic travel insurance may be worth considering.

 How long is the trip?
 The longer your trip, the greater the chance that something unexpected could occur.
 If you are travelling for some time, domestic travel insurance may be a wise investment.